Norman Norell: Early years

 In 1928 Hattie Carnegie, a major name in the U.S. fashion industry at the time, hired Norell as a designer for her custom-order house.
 After Norell joined the firm Carnegie introduced her first line of high-quality, high-priced, ready-to-wear fashions that he had designed.
 The Carnegie-Norell duo also created fashions for celebrities and film stars such as Joan Crawford and Constance Bennett.
-Novell remained with Carnegie for twelve years.
+Norell remained with Carnegie for twelve years.
 They split in 1941after a disagreement about the gowns he had designed for Gertrude Lawrence, the star of the Broadway musical, Lady in the Dark.

 Traina-Norell fashion house

 When Norell left Carnegie's fashion house in 1941, he was not yet in the financial position to open his own fashion-design business, but he had earned a strong reputation for his designs within the industry.
 Anthony Traina, a wholesale clothing manufacturer, offered Norell a partnership.
 Traina would look after the business while Norell designed the fashions.
 Traina offered Norell a larger salary if Norell's name did not appear on the label, a smaller salary it did.
 Norell chose the lower salary/better visibility option.
 Traina-Norell launched its first collection in 1941.

-Norell’s fashions for the Traina-Norell label became famous for their detailing, simplicity, timeless design, and high-quality construction.
+Norell's fashions for the Traina-Norell label became famous for their detailing, simplicity, timeless design, and high-quality construction.
 According to The New York Times, the Traina-Norell collection became a "status symbol among American women."
 Norell's designs for a chemise, a sequin-covered sheath dress, and a fur-trimmed trench coat helped make the Traina-Norell label "a fashion byword," whose prestige equaled the Parisian labels.

 During the World War II-era Norell became the leading New York fashion designer.
 He was the first among the New York designers to introduce a full collection of fashions, rather than an assortment of separate pieces.
 Norell's wool jersey dresses became staples of the Traina-Norell label, as did his sailor-suit-inspired dresses and spangle-covered "mermaid" gowns (a skin-tight, floor-length evening gown).